-Electric Bookaloo: The Sworn Sword, Part 1
+Electric Bookaloo: Sworn Sword Wrap

 Is GRRM paying homage to our favorite 1980’s television with the Sworn Sword?
 What does naming a man have to do with grieving him?
 Steve and Anthony read the first third of the Sword Sword.